RoboticExplorationLab/TrajectoryOptimization.jl/README.md

 ```

 ## Examples
-Notebooks with more detailed examples can be found [here](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl/tree/master/examples).
+Notebooks with more detailed examples can be found [here](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl/tree/master/examples), including all the examples from our [IROS 2019 paper](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl/tree/master/examples/IROS_2019).

 ## Documentation
-Detailed documentation for getting started can be found [here](https://roboticexplorationlab.github.io/TrajectoryOptimization.jl/dev/).
+Detailed documentation for getting started with the package can be found [here](https://roboticexplorationlab.github.io/TrajectoryOptimization.jl/dev/).